Soldiers compete, win Brigade Best Warrior Competition

 |0

-This work, Soldiers compete, win Brigade Best Warrior Competition [Image 5 of 5], by SGT Brea DuBose, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers compete, win Brigade Best Warrior Competition, by SGT Brea DuBose, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT